WinSSitaly/WSL-Linux-Kernel/README.md

 - mywsl-config68-EOL is made for stable release 6.8.X EOL
 - mywsl-config69-EOL is made for stable release 6.9.X EOL
 - mywsl-config610 is made for stable release 6.10.X
-- mywsl-config610 is made for stable release 6.11.X
+- mywsl-config611 is made for stable release 6.11.X

-- mywsl-configrc is made for next release candidate 6.12-rc
+- mywsl-configrc is made for release candidate 6.12-rc

 - mywsl-configlt is made for longterm release 5.15.X